build2-packaging/chaiscript/README.md

 The [original ChaiScript repository](https://github.com/ChaiScript/ChaiScript) has been split into multiple build2 packages to allow for the greater flexibility.
 Mainly `libchaiscript` is used to get access to the header-only library and the ChaiScript standard library module that can be loaded at runtime.
 The package `chaiscript` makes ChaiScript's own interpreter `chai` available to be used.
+`chaiscript-stdlib` exports the compiled and dynamically loadable standard library module for the basic ChaiScript engine.
+Typically, you will not need to use it.

 Make sure to add the stable `cppget.org` repositories to your project's `repositories.manifest` to be able to fetch the packages.